What's bacterial vaginosis?

 Additionally, there are proactive steps you can take to help protect against bacterial vaginosis.
 This includes avoiding scented products in your vaginal area or douching and making sure to wipe front to back after using the bathroom.
 Bacterial vaginosis is not typically dangerous as long as you treat it properly.
 Left untreated, the bacteria can circulate throughout your body and cause more serious complications.
 If you have BV, try to refrain from having sex until it heals to avoid worsening the infection.
 Try avoiding products like scented tampons, pads, and certain soaps as the chemicals within them can throw off your pH balance.

 Any vaginal infection will likely be a negative experience, but educating yourself on what causes it and how to treat it will make your life easier down the road.
-For more information like this, head to the Stix Library or send your questions to email@example.com.
+For more information like this, head to our blog Real Talky or send your questions to email@example.com.